I've heard Melbourne ticket inspectors make traveling on the trains unpleasant for tourists, is this true?

 As Jack says above, locals will help if you have any issues.

-One small trick to keep in mind.....purchase a 2-hour ticket on the tram after 6:00pm, it will actually be valid for the rest of the night. over 7 years ago
+One small trick to keep in mind.....purchase a 2-hour ticket on the tram after 6:00pm, it will actually be valid for the rest of the night. almost 8 years ago